albertyang82/data_engineering_assessment/section_3/readme_section_3.md

 	- AWS KMS encrypts S3, Redshift, and SageMaker data.
 	- AWS CloudTrail enables auditing.
 	- RBAC for Redshift and restricted access for QuickSight & SageMaker.
+	- AWS best practice for securing data in transit is to encrypt all traffic.
+This ensures that data is unreadable even if it's intercepted as it moves across networks.
+		- Encrypting External Traffic
+			When data moves between your users or on-premises environment and AWS, it travels over the public internet.
+This traffic must be encrypted.
+				- Use TLS/SSL: Always use Transport Layer Security (TLS), the successor to SSL, to secure client-to-server communications.
+AWS services like Elastic Load Balancing (ELB), API Gateway, and CloudFront seamlessly integrate with AWS Certificate Manager (ACM) to provision and manage free SSL/TLS certificates.
+This offloads the encryption and decryption work, ensuring a secure HTTPS connection.
+				- Secure Remote Access: For connecting to instances or managing infrastructure, use secure protocols like SSH (for EC2 instances) and AWS Systems Manager Session Manager which provides a secure, auditable, and browser-based shell without opening inbound ports.
+				- VPN and Direct Connect: For hybrid cloud setups, establish secure connections between your data center and AWS.
+A Site-to-Site VPN creates an encrypted tunnel over the internet, while a Direct Connect provides a private, dedicated network link.
+For maximum security, you can use a VPN over a Direct Connect connection.

+		- Encrypting Internal Traffic 🔒
+			It's also a best practice to encrypt data that stays within the AWS network, even between services in the same Virtual Private Cloud (VPC).
+			- VPC Endpoints and AWS PrivateLink: Use VPC Endpoints to create private connections to AWS services like S3 or DynamoDB from within your VPC.
+This ensures that traffic to those services doesn't leave the Amazon network, reducing exposure.
+AWS PrivateLink extends this concept, allowing you to create private connections to your own or third-party services.
+			- Service-Level Encryption: Most AWS services offer native support for encryption in transit.
+For example, you can configure Amazon RDS to enforce SSL/TLS for all database connections.
+Check the documentation for each service you use to enable this feature.
+			- Network Access Control: Use Security Groups and Network Access Control Lists (NACLs) to control inbound and outbound traffic at both the instance and subnet level.
+While they don't encrypt traffic, they are a critical component of a layered security strategy, acting as firewalls to restrict who and what can communicate with your resources

 2. Scaling
 	- AWS Lambda, DynamoDB, and SageMaker auto-scale on demand.